(Names have been changed to protect the identity of those involved)

 Signs of Depression

 We felt like we were losing our son, and there was nothing we could do to help him.
 At one point, we were able to talk to him alone.
-He confided in us that he needed to rest and that he felt like his life was spinning out of control.
-We tried to explain to him that he needed to prioritize his emotional health and that, given his suicidal thoughts, he might consider withdrawing from school and coming home.
+He confided in us that he felt overwhelmed and that his life was spinning out of control.
+We tried to explain to him that he needed to prioritize his emotional health, and that given his suicidal thoughts, he might consider withdrawing from school and coming home.
 We hoped that by getting a break from Marcia , that he might be able to heal and see things a little more clearly.
 He was clearly torn between feelings of guilt and responsibility for Marcia and needing to come home to rest and heal.
 We could see that he was desperate for help.
 He decided to withdraw on the condition that Marcia could join us for Christmas.
 We agreed and brought him home with us the week after Thanksgiving.
 The night we arrived home, he had an emotional breakdown.
 He literally crawled under his bed and sobbed.
 It took us a while to coax him out.
 We were so very worried about our sweet boy.
 He seemed completely exhausted and overwhelmed.

 How Emotional Abuse Leads to Depression